biobakery/humann/readme.md

 #### Download the UniRef50 database ####

-Run humann2_databases to download the UniRef50 database providing $INSTALL_LOCATION as the location to install the database.
+Download the UniRef50 database providing $INSTALL_LOCATION as the location to install the database.

 ```
 $ humann2_databases --download uniref diamond $INSTALL_LOCATION